ArcBlock/super-linter-api/.aigne/doc-smith/docs/guides-ci-cd-integration.md

     *   **`Lint JavaScript`**: This is the core step where the linting is performed.
         *   `tar czf - . | base64 -w 0`: This command sequence packages the entire project directory (`.`) into a compressed `tar.gz` archive and then base64-encodes the result.
 This allows you to send a complete project context in a single API request.
         *   `curl ...`: The `curl` command sends the base64-encoded archive in a POST request to the `/eslint/json` synchronous linting endpoint.
         *   `jq ...`: The script uses `jq`, a command-line JSON processor, to parse the API's response.
 It checks the `success` field.
-If the linting process fails or finds issues, the script prints the reported issues and exits with a status code of `1`, which causes the CI job to fail as expected.
+If the linting process finds issues, the script prints the reported issues and exits with a status code of `1`, which causes the CI job to fail as expected.

+### Adapting for Other Systems

+While this example uses GitHub Actions, the same principles apply to other CI/CD systems like GitLab CI, Jenkins, or CircleCI.
+The core steps remain the same:

+1.  **Run the Service**: Launch the `arcblock/super-linter-api:latest` Docker image as a service accessible to your job runners.
+2.  **Make the API Call**: From a script step, package your code and send an HTTP POST request to the service's address.
+3.  **Process the Response**: Parse the JSON response to check for success or failure and print any reported issues to the job logs.

 This pattern provides a robust way to enforce code quality standards automatically.
 For more details on submitting project archives, see the [Lint a Full Project](./guides-lint-project.md) guide.
-To explore all available endpoints and options, refer to the [API Reference](./api-reference.md).
+To explore all available endpoints and options, refer to the [API Reference](./api-reference-endpoints.md).